Unit 6.1 - Foreign Function Interface

 }

-This will find your c code, compile it, and link it into the executable rust produces
+build.rs is a build script that cargo runs before it compiles your crate.
+This will find your c code, compile it, and link it into the executable rust produces.

 3. In main.rs, define an extern (fill in the argument and return types)